-2.6 Children's Use of Back Courts and Common Areas
+2.6 Use of Back Courts and Common Areas

-The Association considers that it is reasonable to allow young children who are under responsible supervision to play in the backcourt area as long as consideration towards other neighbours is shown.
-If goodwill between neighbours does break down, this use of the backcourt area will be reviewed by the Housing Officer/Housing Assistant teams and may be banned.
-If there is a clear breach of tenancy due to the behaviour of children, the tenancy may be at risk.
+The Association considers that it is reasonable to allow young children who are under responsible supervision to play in the backcourt area and for adults to enjoy the use of the common areas too as long as consideration towards other neighbours is shown.
+However, if goodwill between neighbours does break down, the use of the backcourt area will be reviewed by the Housing Officer/Housing Assistant teams and may be banned.

+If there is a clear breach of tenancy due to the behaviour of adults or children, the tenancy may be at risk.